Stigmata (Sri Lankan band): Hollow Dreams and Silent Chaos Serpentine

-In 2009, Stigmata released "A Dead Rose Wails for Ligh t" which was also available on the band's Myspace site.
+In 2009, Stigmata released "A Dead Rose Wails for Light" which was also available on the band's Myspace site.
 The band was interviewed and asked to perform "A Dead Rose Wails for Light" for Ian Wright's Out of Bounds, a travel series on the Discovery Channel.
 The band headlined for the SUE (Southern Ultimate Explosion) 2009 metal music festival in Johor, Malaysia.

 Psalms of Conscious Martyrdom (2010)

 The band's third album, Psalms of Conscious Martyrdom, was released on 26 June 2010.
-The album was gorund breaking and genre busting becoming popular enough to help Stigmata get a tour of Australia as part of the prestigious Melbourne International Arts Festival under the artistic direction of Brett Sheehy in October 2010 and performing at the historic Forum Theatre Melbourne alongside Dead Meadow (USA), Blarke Bayer / Black Widow (Australia), making them the first-ever Sri Lankan heavy metal band to tour there.
+The album was ground breaking and genre busting becoming popular enough to help Stigmata get a tour of Australia as part of the prestigious Melbourne International Arts Festival under the artistic direction of Brett Sheehy in October 2010 and performing at the historic Forum Theatre Melbourne alongside Dead Meadow (USA), Blarke Bayer / Black Widow (Australia), making them the first-ever Sri Lankan heavy metal band to tour there.

 Psalms of Conscious Martyrdom was hailed as a more complex body of work fusing psyche metal with a more robust and adventurous progressive element resulting in the album becoming a global underground sensation, receiving rave reviews wowrldwide in US, Australia, UK, Germany, Scandinavia, Asia and the Middle East.
 Psalms of Conscious Martyrdom featured Suresh, Tenny, Andrew, Javeen and Taraka Roshan Seneviratne on drums, and the album was also picked as a Year End Favourite by webzines and prog rock zines worldwide.The Band toured Malaysia performing at the Ultimate Southern Rock Explosion.

 Stigmata was featured for a second time on The Discovery Channel during the year Psalms of Conscious Martyrdom was released.
 VICE Magazine Australia and a journalist from Japan covered the launch event and the day leading up to it.

 Javeen and Taraka departed to concentrate on their other band Tantrum and were replaced by Lakmal Wijeyagunawardene on Bass and Chathuranga Pitigala on Drums.
 The band was the first to perform at an army stadium at Dhaka, Bangladesh to over 30,000 people.
 They toured India, performed at “Resurrection Dubai’ in Dubai in that time.